The Christmas Story Sunday School Lesson Series for Children

 1. Print out the scroll patterns and tear them apart.
 (Don't worry about the edges being even because you want the edges to look old and worn.)
-(Patterns available to members on The Resource Room and as a free instant sample lesson, above.)

 2. Have your children wrinkle up their papers and then flatten them out.
 Then have them do it again.
 Give them watered down brown watercolor paint or concentrated tea to paint lightly over their pieces of paper.
 Wipe of any excess water and place them on paper towels to dry.

 3. Show them how to roll up the ends as shown in the picture.
 Let them pick some decorations such as holly leaves, bows, etc. to glue to the scrolls.
 Help them glue on a ribbon to hang the scroll.
 Save these for next week.
 They will place them on the tree as you review the lesson.